tylerdahl123/Wunderlust-Project/README.md

 ## Usage
 ---

- To use this project you will need to have an api key from FourSquare and one from OpenWeatherApi.
+ To use this project you will need to have an API key.secret from FourSquare and one from OpenWeatherApi.
 ## Tests
 ---